IiNet: History

-The company outgrew its suburban home in 1995 and moved to CBD office accommodation.
-Early growth during the Internet boom was hampered by the ability of Telstra (not releasing Bigpond as an ISP until 1997) to cope with the demand of needed telephone lines, and by the sheer competitive pressure in the Perth market, which had a comparative oversupply of low-cost providers.
-In 1996, iiNet successfully expanded into the Adelaide market under the name light.iinet.net.au (named after Colonel Light), in partnership with locals John Lindsay and Leigh Hart.
-The South Australian arm moved quickly to become the number three ISP in the state, before being acquired by Auslink in 1998.
+In 1995, the company moved to a CBD office.
+Early growth during the Internet boom was hampered by the ability of Telstra (not releasing Bigpond as an ISP until 1997) to cope with the demand for needed telephone lines and by the sheer competitive pressure in the Perth market, which had a comparative oversupply of low-cost providers.
+In 1996, iiNet expanded into the Adelaide market under the name light.iinet.net.au (named after Colonel Light), in partnership with locals John Lindsay and Leigh Hart.
+The South Australian branch moved to become the number three ISP in the state before being acquired by Auslink in 1998.

 Early growth

-Growing demand for infrastructure and a rapidly increasing number of staff numbers saw the company relocate again in 1997 to the central QV.1 building.
-Also in early 1997, the Western Australian Internet Association, formed in 1995 to represent the Internet community in Western Australia, created a peering and interconnection arrangement known as WAIX between its members, which included iiNet and several other Perth-based ISPs.
+In 1997, due to growing demand for infrastructure and an increase in staff numbers, the company relocated to the central QV.1 building.
+Additionally, during the same period, the Western Australian Internet Association established a peering and interconnection arrangement called WAIX among its members, including iiNet and several other Perth-based ISPs.

-In late 1997, the Internet market was moving towards 56K technology.
-As one end of a 56k connection must be digital, the racks of modems found in every ISP became redundant overnight and expensive CBD-hosted equipment offered by Cisco, Ascend and Livingston became a requirement in order to survive in the marketplace.
-In 1998, competitive pressure from budget national providers, led by One.Tel, started to reach the Perth market.
+With the internet market transitioning to 56K technology in late 1997, traditional racks of modems at ISPs became redundant and expensive.
+CBD-hosted equipment from Cisco, Ascend, and Livingston became essential to adapt to the changing marketplace.
+The Perth market also faced competition from budget national providers, notably One.Tel.

-In 1998, founding partner Michael Malone purchased the company outright and listed it on the Australian Securities Exchange in September 1999 under the ticker symbol IIN.
-The newfound capital was used to acquire its two major local competitors in the Perth area – Wantree Internet and Omen Internet – along with numerous smaller competitors such as Networx Internet, Infinite Data, Octal and Net Trek Online Services.
+In 1998, iiNet's founding partner, Michael Malone, acquired the company entirely and subsequently listed it on the Australian Securities Exchange in September 1999 (ticker symbol IIN).
+With new capital, iiNet acquired its major local competitors in the Perth area, including Wantree Internet and Omen Internet, and several smaller competitors like Networx Internet, Infinite Data, Octal, and Net Trek Online Services.

 This was perceived by most observers as a rationalisation of an unsustainable services market and allowed not only iiNet, but also other providers such as Westnet, EFTel (itself an agglomeration of several ISPs formed in 2000), ArachNet and Global Dial among others to grow in the local market and to expand into fully-fledged national providers.

 After the dot-com bubble burst in mid-2000, iiNet fared poorly on the markets – with shares at one stage falling to A$0.20 from a A$1.00 issue price – however its share price recovered as time progressed.
 In September 2000, iiNet became the first Western Australian provider to offer ADSL technology.